Wave dynamics on networks: method and application to the sine-Gordon equation: Conclusions and perspectives

 \section{Conclusions and perspectives}

-In the present study we considered a discrete formulation of the celebrated \acf{sg} equation on domains which are not manifolds.
-More precisely, the 1D lattices can be assembled into arbitrary graphs (networks) and the coupled dynamics can be efficiently simulated using a simple symplectic numerical scheme.
+We considered a discrete formulation of a scalar \textsc{Hamiltonian} equation on domains which are not manifolds and applied it to the \acs{sg} equation.
+More precisely, the 1D lattices are assembled into arbitrary graphs (networks) and the coupled dynamics can be efficiently simulated using our methodology based on a simple symplectic numerical scheme.
 The edges of the graph deserve a special treatment based on local conservation laws.
-The performance of this formulation was illustrated on a practical example of a connected graph involving four cycles.
-A sequence of topological changes was detected during the collisions of elementary \acs{sg} kinks at the graph vertices.
-We considered two different situations when the kinks initially were super- and sub-critcal.
-In the latter case the system dynamics is restricted only to a sub-graph since the kinks do not possess enough energy to go through the junctions.

-In this study we considered only simple graphs $G = (V,E)$.
-However, we believe that the generalization to multi\footnote{A multi-graph may contain multiple edges connecting two vertices.}- and pseudo\footnote{A pseudo-graph may contain loops connecting an edge with itself.
-Their effect on kink dynamics on a network is to be investigated.}-graphs should be straightforward.
+The performance of this formulation is illustrated on a connected graph involving four cycles.
+Our computational methodology can easily be generalized to the case where edges or vertices are active as for many engineering applications like fluid or traffic networks.
+The \textsc{Matlab} source code, which implements the algorithms described in this study can be freely accessed at the following URL address: \\